VishnuMurali08/aws-data-engineering-pipeline/README.md

 Deployment: Deploy the model in SageMaker for inferencing.

 ## Automation with AWS Lambda
+#### 1.Trigger Glue Jobs
-#### Trigger Glue Jobs: Activates on updates in S3 buckets.
+Activates on updates in S3 buckets.
+#### 2.Trigger BERT Endpoint
-#### Trigger BERT Endpoint: Runs when new data is available for analysis.
+Runs when new data is available for analysis.
+#### 3.QuickSight Data Refresh
-#### QuickSight Data Refresh: Updates the dashboard upon new output generation.
+Updates the dashboard upon new output generation.

 ## Dashboard
 Explanation of the dashboard components and insights provided by the visualizations.